 - Learn how Spada Law helped a pedestrian injured in a life-threatening Massachusetts accident while crossing a street settle for the maximum insurance benefit.

-- Learn how Spada Law helped a Woman Injured in a Parking Lot get a $200,000+ Settlement.
+- Learn how Spada Law helped a woman Injured in a Parking Lot get a $200,000+ Settlement.

 Injured In A Pedestrian Accident in Boston or Massachusetts?
 Reach out for a FREE Consultation With A Pedestrian Accident and Injury Lawyer